 Beyond Nobel Prizes—Nurturing Pioneer-Driven, Nobel-Caliber Talent

-President Park stressed the importance of nurturing future leaders who can navigate rapid technological change, noting “Rather than simply producing Nobel Prize winners, we must cultivate people like Alfred Nobel—innovators who connect scientific discovery with industry and society.”
+“Rather than simply producing Nobel Prize winners, we must cultivate people like Alfred Nobel—innovators who connect scientific discovery with industry and society,” President Park said.

 Diagram of the UNIAI system configuration. | Image Credit: IT Strategy Team

-UNIST is also advancing its ‘AI-Powered Campus‘ initiative.
-In November 2025, UNIST launched UNIAI, Korea’s first generative-AI platform developed internally by a university.
-The system provides chatbot-based assistance for navigating complex campus regulations and administrative processes.
-AI has already improved operational efficiency across the universit—for example, reducing the review time for technology-transfer contracts from one month to a single day.
+UNIST is also advancing its ‘AI-Powered Campus‘ initiative by applying AI technologies within its own institutional operations.
+In November 2025, UNIST launched UNIAI, Korea’s first generative-AI platform developed internally.
+The system provides chatbot-based assistance that helps students, faculty, and staff navigate complex campus regulations and administrative processes.
+Earlier AI initiatives have already delivered measurable efficiency gains.
+For example, AI-assisted processes reduce the review time for technology-transfer contracts from one month to a single day.

 “Universities must lead by example,” President Park said.
 “By embedding AI in our own operations and education, we can drive broader innovation in both academia and industry.”